jellehak/sync-socketio/README.md

-State syncing server written in NodeJs to keep state in sync amongst consumers.
+> State syncing server written in NodeJs.

 By default a user has full read allowance but can only patch it's own state.

 # Usage
 ```js